sghislandi/GSSI_Numerical_Methods_2020-2021/README.md

 * Implementation of Runge-Kutta ODE integration (without and with adaptive step size method) for the pendulum;

-* Implementation of Crank-Nicolson PDE integration for diffusive equation with additional source term;
+* Implementation of Crank-Nicolson PDE integration for steady-state solution of diffusion equation;

 The folder 'pyplots' contains Python scripts useful to plot the results of every single executable.